 (Never been too keen on seeing the dishes being done like that, but the food’s always great and I never got sick!)

-Qilou buildings like this comprise much of the urban fabric of Taiwan’s cities (and are also common in Hong Kong, Macau, and parts of southern Mainland China, most notably Guangzhou); the residential upper floors protrude out above the commercial units along the ground floor, the resulting overhang allowing for a recessed sidewalk with a roof overhead.
+Qilou buildings like this comprise much of the urban fabric of Taiwan’s cities (and are also common in Hong Kong & Macau, and parts of southern China like Guangzhou); the residential upper floors protrude out above the commercial units along the ground floor, the resulting overhang allowing for a recessed sidewalk with a roof overhead.

 If you spend any time in Taiwan you’ll quickly come to see why this is desirable, providing as it does shelter from both the sledgehammer of the summer sun, and the bucketloads of torrential rain which so often fall.
 Walking around in Taiwan on hot or rainy days would be absolutely brutal without the qilou protecting you!